 Bullying is defined by §TEC 37.0832.
-All employees are required to report student complaints of bullying, including cyberbullying, to the campus principal.
-For district questions/concerns contact the Director of Student Services at (512)-772-7100.
+All employees are required to report student complaints of bullying, including cyber bullying, to the campus principal or campus administrator.
 The district's policy FFI (LOCAL) includes definitions and procedures for reporting and investigating bullying of students can be found at this link.